pantherswap/panther-uikit/README.md

-# Panther UIkit
+# Eve UIkit

-Panther UIkit is a set of React components and hooks used to build pages on Panther's apps.
+Eve UIkit is a set of React components and hooks used to build pages on Eve's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`yarn add @pantherswap-libs/uikit`
+`yarn add @eveswap-libs/uikit`

 ## Setup

 ### Theme

-Before using Panther UIkit, you need to provide the theme file to styled-component.
+Before using Eve UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'
-import { light, dark } from '@pantherswap-libs/uikit'
+import { light, dark } from '@eveswap-libs/uikit'
 ...
 <ThemeProvider theme={isDark}>...</ThemeProvider>
 ```